Understand the range of service provision and roles within health and social care _adults and children and young people_, early years and childcare

 Prior knowledge that will help with this topic

-• A genuine interest in working with people and a willingness to learn about the diverse aspects of the health, social care, and children's and young people's sectors.
+• An interest in working with people and a willingness to learn about care values and ethics.

 Key Terminology